Featured site: Find out what are the trending items on Amazon.com!

 8. Take advantage of free pregnancy coaching through your health insurance

 Of course, such a program is no substitute for your doctor’s care; it is simply an additional source of pregnancy information.
-For anything of an urgent or serious nature, contact your doctor right away.
+For anything of an urgent or serious nature, or if you're not sure if it's something urgent or serious, contact your doctor right away.

 9. You may experience an easier delivery than with your first pregnancy